-The lake is a great starting point to explore Canton Vaud's wineries, Jura Mountains and Vaudoise Alps or the charming student city of Lausanne.
+The lake is a great starting point to explore Canton Vaud‘s wineries, Jura Mountains and Vaud Alps or the charming student city of Lausanne.
 Those seeking a more multicultural vibe can quickly hop to cosmopolitan Geneva, the centre of at least 200 international organisations and the United Nations.
 As the third biggest city in Switzerland, Geneva caters to a sophisticated crowd with elegant green spaces, enchanting museums and gourmet restaurants, yet maintains its grit with a lively alternative arts scene.
-One of the tallest fountains in the world, the Jet d'Eau, is Geneva's postcard photo.
+One of the tallest fountains in the world, the Jet d’Eau, is Geneva’s postcard photo.
 Read about the prettiest Swiss towns within two hours of Geneva.

 Travelling to Lugano shows Switzerland in a different light.
 Bordering Italy in the south, the Italian influence is undeniable in the Ticino region, from the local language, romantic villas and rich cuisine up to the warm summers.
 Although a landlocked country, the weather in southern Switzerland is tinged by rushes of warm Mediterranean air.
 Lugano is flush with museums and a number of heritage sites housed in neoclassical palazzos (grand buildings).
 The city stands north of the gorgeous Lago di Lugano (Lake Lugano), an area frequented by celebrities which has been dubbed the ‘Monte Carlo of Switzerland’.

-Not many people know that the medieval city of Bern is Switzerland's capital – but once you step on its narrow cobblestoned streets, all doubts are sure to vanish.
-History sings in every corner of this top place to visit in Switzerland, especially in its Old Town, which has been named a UNESCO World Heritage Site.
-Archaic towers loom over Bern's sandstone facades, numerous fountains and entrenchments while arcades are filled with boutiques, bars, cafes and cabaret stages that are sometimes hidden within vaulted cellars.
+Not many people know that the medieval city of Bern is Switzerland’s capital – but once you step on its narrow cobblestoned streets, all doubts are sure to vanish.
+History sings in every corner of this city, especially in its Old Town, which has been named a UNESCO World Heritage Site.
+Archaic towers loom over Bern’s sandstone facades, numerous fountains and entrenchments while arcades are filled with boutiques, bars, cafes and cabaret stages that are sometimes hidden within vaulted cellars.
 As the current seat of the Swiss parliament (Bundeshaus), Bern is one of the most well-preserved historical centres in Switzerland.
-It boasts a stunning botanical garden, a colourful weekly market and access to the River Aare and the Bear Park, where a family of bears – the city's symbol – reside.
+It boasts a stunning botanical garden, a colourful weekly market and access to the River Aare and the Bear Park, where a family of bears – the city’s symbol – reside.

 In the heart of Switzerland lies the lakeside city of Lucerne, another postcard-perfect town nestled among a mountainous panorama.
 Fortified towers, wooden bridges and timeworn churches festooned with antique frescoes have allowed the city to keep its traditional townscape, adding to the charm of this top place in Switzerland.
-Take pleasure in the thrilling views of the city proper and Lake Lucerne by riding up to the peak of neighbouring Mt Pilatus, Mt Rigi or the Stanserhorn.
+Take pleasure in the thrilling views of the city and Lake Lucerne by riding up to the peak of neighbouring Mt Pilatus, Mt Rigi or the Stanserhorn.

 9. The Rhine Falls

-The Rhine Falls, Europe's largest waterfall, is a bewitching natural wonder of Switzerland tourism.
+The Rhine Falls, Europe’s largest waterfall, is a bewitching natural wonder of Swiss tourism.
 At the northernmost part of Switzerland near the town of Schaffhausen, the mighty falls roar from a breadth of more than 150 metres.
 Visitors can watch the spectacle from several viewing decks while those bold enough can rent their own canoes and travel to nearby castles Schloss Laufen and Schloss Wörth.
 On Swiss National Day, 1 August, the Rheinfall flaunts a senational firework display that attracts flocks of tourists.

 As the cultural hub of Switzerland, Zurich is not one to cross of your list of top Swiss places to see.
-Unbeknown to many, behind Zurich's metropolis, financial facade exists a pulsating nightlife with a contemporary edge.
-After all, Zurich hosts the Street Parade, one of Europe's biggest annual rave parties.
+Unbeknown to many, behind Zurich’s financial facade exists a pulsating nightlife with a contemporary edge.
+After all, Zurich hosts the Street Parade, one of Europe’s biggest annual rave parties.

 While the city has kept some of its historical roots – evident in the emblematic guild houses, Grossmünster church, Swiss National Museum and Lindenhof square – regeneration is supreme in wealthy Zurich.
 Old heritage sites and factories have been repurposed and now serve as cultural spaces, joining more than 50 museums and 100 art galleries to see in Zurich.
 Known as one of the world’s most livable cities, Zurich offers everything you’d want for an urban escape, yet also the chance to reach rural, idyllic towns just a stone’s throw away.
 Read about the prettiest Swiss towns within two hours of Zurich.